Being involved in a car accident makes it difficult to make quick decisions. Stress levels are high, and drivers become emotionally upset.

 But making the right decisions at the scene of an automobile accident is essential to your legal protection.

 Knowing when to leave the scene is the first step in avoiding common mistakes that lead to costly legal issues.
-Responding police officers will let you know when it’s okay to leave, and you should make sure that everything is settled before driving away.
+Responding police officers will let you know when it’s okay to leave, and you should make sure that the notated information is accurate before driving away.

 Why You Need to Remain at the Scene of a Car Accident